Alfresco/docs-alfresco/support/latest/packages.md

 ## Standard Support

 Ideal for high-availability systems, Standard Support offers fast response times.
 Any production system down issue (Severity Level 1) is responded to on a 24x7 basis.
 Our Analysts work with your team to address the issue in the shortest possible time.
-Any other severity issues are initially responded to within the targeted service level response time (see the Target Service Level Target section).
+Any other severity issues are initially responded to within the targeted service level response time.

+See the [Service Level Targets (SLTs)]({% link support/latest/slt.md %})) section for more details.

 ## Premier Services